 One can think of a 2.5D Delaunay triangulation as a 2D Delaunay triangulation where each vertex has a certain height.
-The difference to 3D Delaunay triangulations is that each (x,y)-coordinate pair has a unique z-coordinate in 2.5D.
-This makes the 2.5D version of Fade2D an ideal library for terrain triangulation, mapping software and surface metrology.
-Extra features of the 2.5D version are extraordinary fast computation of iso-contours and heights of arbitrary (x,y) coordinate pairs.
+The difference to 3D Delaunay is that triangles are used and that each (x,y) coordinate pair has a unique z-coordinate in 2.5D.
+This makes 2.5D Delaunay triangulations ideal for terrain triangulation, mapping software and surface metrology.
+Extra features of the 2.5D version of Fade are extraordinary fast computation of iso-contours and heights of arbitrary (x,y) coordinate pairs.

 The time consumption above has been measured with a desktop computer (Core i7 870, 3 GHz)

 Fade2D introduces the concept of Zones which enable extraction of certain areas of a triangulation.
 A zone can be defined through a closed, simple polygon.
 This works in 2D and 2.5D.
 Zones can be combined through set operations.
 The Delaunay meshing algorithm can refine a zone and the member triangles of zones can be retrieved.